morf1lo/morf1lo/README.md

 I'm a Backend Developer

-I have experience building high-load microservices' APIs using Go, Redis, RabbitMQ, Postgres, WebSockets
+I have experience building microservices' APIs using Go, Redis, RabbitMQ, Postgres, WebSockets

 But currently I'm learning Spring Boot and all of it's stuff